 The potential applicant submits an application package to the utility.
-No application fee is required for systems 25 kW or less.
-A complete application package will consist of (1) a letter of authorization by the customer (if the applicant is an agent for the customer), (2) the standard single page application form completed and signed by the applicant, (3) a signed copy of the standardized contract, (4) a three line diagram for the system identifying the manufacturer and model number of the equipment(s), (5) a copy of the manufacturer"s data sheet for the equipment(s), (6) a copy of the manufacturers verification test procedure(s) and (7) a copy of the equipment(s) certification to UL 1741 (November 2005 revision) if applicable.
-The equipment(s) will be considered acceptable by the utility if they meet the requirements of Section If the application is not complete, then within five (5) business days of receipt of the application package the utility will notify the applicant by email, fax, or other form of written communication, and explain the deficiencies.
-If the proposed system meets the SIR technical requirements the utility will return a signed and executed standardized contract to the applicant within ten (10) business days of receiving the application and the applicant may proceed with the installation.
-If the proposed system does not meet the SIR technical requirements, then the utility will so notify the applicant within ten (10) business days of receiving the application by email, fax, or other form of written communication and explain the technical issues or problems.
+No application fee is required of the applicant for systems 50 kW or less.
+A complete application package will consist of (1) a letter of authorization by the customer (if the applicant is an agent for the customer), (2) the standard single page application form completed and signed by the applicant, (3) a signed copy of the standardized contract, (4) a three line diagram for the system identifying the manufacturer and model number of the equipment, (5) a copy of the manufacturer's data sheet(s) for the interconnection equipment, (6) a copy of the manufacturers verification test procedure(s), and (7) a copy of the equipment certification(s) to the most recent revision of UL 1741 entitled "Inverters, Converters, Controllers and Interconnection Safety Equipment for Use with Distributed Energy Resources" if applicable.
+The proposed equipment will be considered acceptable by the utility if meeting the requirements of Section II.H herein.
+If the applicant's application is deemed not complete by the utility, within five (5) Business Days (ten (10) Business Days for non-inverter based systems and systems proposed in underground network areas) of receipt of the application package the utility will notify the applicant by email, fax, or other form of written communication, and explain the deficiencies. applicant's proposed system meets the SIR technical requirements the utility will return a signed and executed New York State Standardized Contract to the applicant within ten (10) Business Days (fifteen (15) Business Days for non-inverter based systems and systems proposed in underground network areas) of receipt of the application and the applicant may proceed with the proposed installation.
+If the proposed system does not meet the SIR technical requirements, the utility will so notify the applicant within ten (10) Business Days (fifteen (15) Business Days for non-inverter based systems and systems proposed in underground network areas) of receipt of the application by email, fax, or other form of written communication and explain the technical issues or problems.
+The utility shall also indicate in its response to the applicant whether or not it plans to witness the testing and verification process in person.